What is the best age to start Piano Lessons for your child?

 - A comprehensive knowledge acquired in piano lessons can later be applied to any other instrument.

-The best age to begin taking piano lessons
+The best age for kids to begin taking piano lessons

-I have been providing in-home Piano lessons in the Los Angeles areas since 1991.
-My personal experience, backed by the Chinese research and also the study of the University in California, shows that children greatly benefit from starting private piano training as early as age 4.
+I have been providing in-home Piano lessons in the Los Angeles area since 1991.
+My personal experience, backed by Chinese research and also the study of the University in California, shows that children greatly benefit from starting private piano training as early as age 4.
 At that age, the brain circuits for learning music mature.
-However, since every child is individual in his abilities and development, it is important to evaluate their readiness.
-We look into the emotional, mental and physical readiness before engaging children in piano lessons.
+However, since every child is an individual in his abilities and development, it is important to evaluate their readiness.
+We look into the emotional, mental, and physical readiness before engaging children in piano lessons.
 In addition, your parental readiness and support are essential.

-I have noticed that it is easier to teach a 4-year old student to play the piano when he shows an interest in learning an instrument from the start.
+I have noticed that it is easier to teach a 4-year-old student to play the piano when he shows an interest in learning an instrument from the start.
 Those students concentrate on learning the material and look forward to studying a new song.
 Focus is an important part of the learning process, as well as the ability to listen to the teacher and follow directions.
-Moreover, the student who does not want to learn the piano, but gets enrolled into the lessons by his convinced parents will perform poorly.
+Moreover, the student who does not want to learn the piano, but gets enrolled in the lessons by his convinced parents will perform poorly.
 That is frequently true despite the entertaining and engaging music material and fun music games that our skilled piano teachers offer during lessons.

-A student needs to have a basic understanding of the counting to begin private piano lessons.
+A student needs to have a basic understanding of counting to begin private piano lessons.
 Young children learn to number their fingers, 1 through 5.
 Then, they position the correct finger number on the keys.
-Not only we create fun games for kids to perfect the finger-key coordination, but, as a piano teacher, I enjoy playing the finger number learning games with students as well.
-Additionally, the kids learn to count music beats and rhythm.
+Not only do we create fun games for kids to perfect finger-key coordination, but, as a piano teacher, I enjoy playing the finger number learning games with students as well.
+Additionally, the kids learn to count music beats and rhythms.
 Overall, the piano learning experience is fun and engaging!